 The goal of Manufacturing Day is to inspire the next generation of manufacturers, and we wanted to support that goal any way we could.
 By inviting students to witness our work firsthand, we aimed to provide an introduction to modern metalcasting and manufacturing.
 After nearly 40 years in business, we understand the importance of letting young people know about the exciting potential of metalcasting careers.

-The Eagle Group is comprised of four companies: a shell molding foundry, an aluminum casting foundry, an investment casting foundry and a CNC machine house.
+The Eagle Group is comprised of three companies: a shell molding foundry, an investment casting foundry and a CNC machine house.
 Together, we're able to manufacture a broad range of metal products from concept to completion.

 If you're looking for a new supplier for your raw or machined cast products, the Eagle Group could be the perfect fit.
 We pride ourselves on customer satisfaction, continuous improvement and outstanding work during all phases of the production process.

-Permanent mold casting is a type of metal casting involving reusable molds.
+Permanent mold casting is a type of metalcasting involving reusable molds.
 Whereas other casting methods, like sand casting and investment casting, use disposable molds, permanent molds last much longer and can be used to produce hundreds, or even thousands, of identical parts.